Intercountry Adoption

 Syrian Arab Republic

-Do not travel to Syria due to the risk of terrorism, civil unrest, kidnapping or hostage taking, and armed conflict.
-Exercise increased caution due to the risk of wrongful detention.
+Do not travel to Syria due to the risk of terrorism, civil unrest, kidnapping, hostage taking, armed conflict, and unjust detention.

-Updated to reflect the risk of wrongful detention
+Updated to reflect the risk of unjust detention and updates to the Syrian conflict.

-Do not travel to Syria due to the risk of terrorism, civil unrest, kidnapping or hostage taking, and armed conflict.
-Exercise increased caution due to the risk of wrongful detention.
+Do not travel to Syria due to the risk of terrorism, civil unrest, kidnapping, hostage taking, armed conflict, and unjust detention.

+On December 8, 2024, the Assad regime fell, and Hay'at Tahrir al-Sham (HTS) assumed control over much of Syria.
 Syria has experienced active armed conflict since 2011.
 No part of Syria is safe from violence.
-Hostage taking by armed groups, wrongful detentions, the use of chemical warfare, shelling, and aerial bombardment of civilian centers pose significant risk of death or serious injury.
+Hostage taking by armed groups, unjust detentions, the use of chemical warfare, shelling, mine fields, and aerial bombardment of civilian centers pose significant risk of death or serious injury.
 The destruction of infrastructure, housing, medical facilities, schools, and power and water utilities has also increased hardships inside the country.
+The interim entities in Syria currently cannot provide even the most routine public services.

 The U.S. government strongly warns private U.S. citizens against traveling to Syria to engage in armed conflict.
 The U.S. government does not support this activity.
-U.S. citizens who undertake such activity face extreme personal risks, including hostage taking by armed groups, wrongful detentions, injury, or death.
-Our ability to provide consular assistance to individuals who are injured or kidnapped, or to the families of individuals who die in the conflict, is extremely limited.
+U.S. citizens who undertake such activity face extreme personal risks, including hostage taking by armed groups, unjust detentions, injury, or death.

 Terrorist groups are active in Syria.
 Parts of Syria have experienced recent increases in incidents of bombings, IEDs, and assassinations.
-Fighting on behalf of or providing other forms of support to designated terrorist organizations, including ISIS and al-Qaeda affiliates, can constitute the provision of material support for terrorism or a foreign terrorist organization, which is a crime under U.S. law that can result in penalties including prison time and large fines.
+Fighting on behalf of or providing other forms of support to designated terrorist organizations, including ISIS and al-Qa’ida (AQ) affiliates, can constitute the provision of material support for terrorism or a foreign terrorist organization, which is a crime under U.S. law that can result in penalties including prison time and large fines.
+The United States continues to designate Hay'at Tahrir al-Sham (HTS) as a terrorist group.

 There is an ongoing risk of hostage taking of U.S. citizens and other foreign nationals throughout the country.
-U.S. citizens are also targets of abduction and/or wrongful detention by the Syrian government.
-Those in detention do not have access to fair judicial process or medical attention.
-Government detention centers are known to be unsanitary facilities where widespread cruel, inhumane, or degrading treatment of detainees has been documented, as well as torture and extrajudicial killings.
-Minors, persons with physical, sensory, or mental disabilities, and elderly have frequently been victims of unjust detention.
-The Syrian government has also been implicated in the enforced or involuntary disappearance of more than 100,000 individuals, including medical and humanitarian workers, journalists, human rights activists, political opposition, and additionally those suspected of affiliation with these groups and their family members.
-Only the Syrian government can issue a valid entry visa to Syria.
-Failure to obtain a legitimate entry visa directly from the Syrian government could result in detention.
+U.S. citizens continue to be targets of abduction and unjust detention by interim entities and other armed groups.
+Those in detention may not have access to fair judicial process or medical attention.
+Former Assad regime detention centers were known to be unsanitary facilities where widespread cruel, inhumane, and degrading treatment of detainees had been documented, as well as torture and extrajudicial killings.
+Detention center conditions under interim entities are unclear but could be harsh and unsanitary.
+Only Syrian diplomatic missions abroad can issue a valid entry visa to Syria.
+Failure to obtain a legitimate entry visa directly from the Syrian diplomatic missions could result in detention.

-Due to risks of operating civilian aircraft within or in the vicinity of Syria, the Federal Aviation Administration (FAA) has issued a Notice to Air Missions (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
+Due to risks of operating civilian aircraft within or in the vicinity of Syria, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
 For more information, U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.

 Read the country information page for additional information on travel to Syria.